Vsn-vsn/cryptonite_taskphase_vikasan/Luminarium/Pondering_Paths.md

 # The Root
 The Linux filesystem,which is a tree, starts at /.
 Under that, there are a whole lot of other directories, configuration files, programs, and (here) flags.We can invoke a program by providing its path on the command line.
-In this level, the flag was hidden in a program right in /, called pwn.
-We hadinvoke this program using the command /pwn.
+In this level, the flag was hidden in a program right in / (root), called pwn.
+We had to invoke this program using the command /pwn.

 # Program and Absolute paths
 In this level we navigated to directories other than the root using absolute path.
 Here the flag was in 'run' file, which was inturn kept in the 'challenge' directory.